 The standardization trend can help drive common processes, reduce unintended variability, and ensure consistency in results.
 Two key points for staying competitive are addressing fewer staff members and reducing operational inefficiencies.

 Addressing staff shortages can be managed by increasing workforce productivity and optimizing employee satisfaction.
-For instance, enables doctors and nurses spend less time on administrative tasks.
+For instance, enables doctors and nurses to spend less time on administrative tasks.
 Using data analytics will help find and avoid inefficiencies.
 As a result, reducing lag time between patient treatment steps has improved patient satisfaction and hospital costs.

 Trend #3: Managing Health